Novfensec/Tkinter-python/README.md

 all you need is to import tkinter!

 #import-problems

-If you are using an older version you should import tkinter as 'Tkinter'
+1)If you are using an older version you should import tkinter as 'Tkinter'

 Other modules are to be installed using pip.